A Totally Impractical Expat Interview #10: Marie Szamborski of Shantiwallah

 Oh, and um…I’m building a social network.

-7 thoughts on “A Totally Impractical Expat Interview #10: Marie Szamborski of Shantiwallah”
+7 responses to “A Totally Impractical Expat Interview #10: Marie Szamborski of Shantiwallah”

 I believe that as long as one keeps an open and flexible mind, we can make most anything happen – especially if a positive outlook is maintained!
 Best of luck in all of your endeavors. 🙂